-Committed - amounts that can be used only for specific purposes determined by a formal action of the Drainage District board members.
-The Board is the highest level of decision-making authority for the Drainage District.
-Commitments may be established, modified, or rescinded only through ordinances or resolutions approved by Board members.
+Committed - amounts that can be used only for specific purposes determined by a formal action of the District's board members.
+The Board is the highest level of decision-making authority for the District.
+Commitments may be established, modified, or rescinded only through ordinances or resolutions approved by board members.

 Assigned - amounts that do not meet the criteria to be classified as restricted or committed but that are intended to be used for specific purposes.
-Under the Drainage District's adopted policy, only Board members may assign amounts for specific purposes.
+Under the District's adopted policy, only board members may assign amounts for specific purposes.